Ross, Scotland: Climate and agriculture

 The west coast has high rainfall: an annual average of 50.42 in at Loch Broom and 62 in at Strome Ferry (autumn and winter being the wettest seasons), but on the east coast the annual average is only 27 in.
 The average daily maximum temperature for the year is 46.5 F. Average daily maxima for January and July are 38 °F and 57 °F respectively.

 The most fertile tracts lie on the eastern coast, especially in Easter Ross and the Black Isle, where the soil varies from a light sandy gravel to a rich deep loam.
 As of 1911, among grain crops oats were most generally cultivated, but barley and wheat were also raised.
 Turnips and potatoes were the chief green crops.
 The higher land contains much good pasturage, with many sheep, blackfaced being the principal breed.
 Most of the horses, principally half-breds between the old garrons (hardy, serviceable, small animals) and Clydesdales, were maintained for the purposes of agriculture.
 The herds of cattle, mainly native Highland or crosses, were large, many of them supplying the London market.
 Pigs were reared, though in smaller numbers than formerly, most generally by the crofters.

 As of 1911 about 800000 acre were devoted to deer forests, a greater area than in any other county in Scotland, among the largest being Achnashellach with 50000 acre, Fannich with 20000 acre, Kinlochluichart with 20600 acre, Braemore with 40000 acre, Inchbae with 21000 acre and Dundonnell with 23000 acre.
 At one time the area under wood must have been remarkable, if we accept the common derivation of the word "Ross" as from the Old Irish ros, a wood, and there was until recent times a considerable extent of native woodland, principally pine, oak, ash and alder.

 The fauna was noteworthy.
 Red and roe deer abounded, and foxes and alpine hares were common, while badgers and wild cats were occasionally trapped.
 Winged game was plentiful, and amongst birds of prey the golden eagle and osprey occurred.
 Waterfowl of all kinds frequented the sea lochs.
 Many rivers and lochs were rich in salmon and trout, and the pearl mussel was found in the bed of the Conon.

-Other industries

-Tourism is a major industry in the region, with over 20% of the workforce employed in the wholesale, restaurant and hotels sector, second only to the public service sector.
-A little over 5% of the workforce are employed in agriculture, forestry and fishing, traditionally major industries in the region.
-The oil industry, which spurred a rapid increase in industrial development in the 1970s, is in decline, although still a major employer.

-The Glen Ord and Glenmorangie distilleries are prominent whisky distilleries.